 Types of Medical Billing

-Medical billing can be categorized into various types based on the healthcare services provided and the payment structures involved.
+Medical billing cycle can be categorized into various types based on the healthcare services provided and the payment structures involved.
 Here are the primary types of medical billing:

 1. Professional Billing: